yqlbu/hikariai-web/README.md

 ## Introduction

 [hikariai.net](https://hikariai.net) is a self-hosted site that covers topics ranging from `Cloud Computing`, `Robotics`, `Edge AI`, `IoT`, and more.
-The main purpose of the site is to document and share practical cases that I dealt with throughout my career as a DevOps Engineer and Cloud Solution Architect.
+The main purpose of the site is to document and share practical cases that I dealt with throughout my career as a DevOps Engineer and a Cloud Solution Architect.
 I am also an AI enthusiast who love to explore the latest cutting-edge AI technology and its applications in daily usage.

 You may connect me via [link.hikariai.net](https://link.hikariai.net), which is a microservice that I build for sharing.